rolling-scopes/rsschool-app/server/CONTRIBUTING.md

 * Check how to create a [pull request](https://help.github.com/articles/creating-a-pull-request/)
 * Send a pull request to `master` branch
-* Write a meaninfull description
+* Write a meaningful description
 * Include screenshots and animated GIFs in your pull request whenever possible

 ## Styleguides